-Presently, national courts are responsible for infringement and/or invalidity actions relating to European patents in their respective territories, leading to parallel court procedures in case infringement takes place on a pan-European level.
-The Unified Patent Court (UPC) will be a court common to the participating EU countries aiming to provide a simpler and more efficient judicial system, with one court having jurisdiction across all EU countries that have ratified the UPC agreement for all European patents and Supplementary Protection Certificates (SPC) obtained based on European patents.
-The UPC will therefore issue judgments on the infringement and/or validity of European patents having effect throughout the EU countries participating in the UPC agreement.
+Previously, national courts were solely responsible for infringement and/or invalidity actions relating to European patents in their respective territories, leading to parallel court procedures in case infringement takes place on a pan-European level.
+The newly established Unified Patent Court (UPC) is a court common to the participating EU countries aiming to provide a simpler and more efficient judicial system, with one court having jurisdiction across all EU countries that have ratified the UPC agreement for all European patents and Supplementary Protection Certificates (SPC) obtained based on European patents.
+The UPC therefore issue judgments on the infringement and/or validity of European patents having effect throughout the EU countries participating in the UPC agreement.

-The UPC will consist of a decentralised Court of First Instance, with local and regional divisions located in the contracting Member States (e.g. for Belgium: Brussels; for Germany: Düsseldorf, Mannheim, Munich and Hamburg), a central division (located in Paris with a section in Munich) and a common Court of Appeal (seated in Luxembourg).
-Infringement cases will be heard at the Local or Regional Division where the infringement occurred, or the Local or Regional Division where the Defendant (or one of them) has its residence or principal place of business (or in the absence of residence or principal place of business, its place of business), or potentially the Central Division if the Defendant is domiciled outside the EU.
-For revocation proceedings or declarations of non-infringement, the cases will be heard at the Central Division, or the division where existing infringement proceedings are pending, if applicable.
-The Registry will be set up at the seat of the Court of Appeal.
-A training centre for judges will be located in Budapest; the patent mediation and arbitration centre will be located in Lisbon and Ljubljana.
-The UPC panels will sit in a multinational composition and consist of both legally and technically qualified patent judges.
+The UPC consists of a decentralised Court of First Instance, with local and regional divisions located in the contracting Member States (e.g. for Belgium: Brussels; for Germany: Düsseldorf, Mannheim, Munich and Hamburg), a central division (located in Paris with a section in Munich) and a common Court of Appeal (seated in Luxembourg).
+Infringement cases are heard at the Local or Regional Division where the infringement occurred, or the Local or Regional Division where the Defendant (or one of them) has its residence or principal place of business (or in the absence of residence or principal place of business, its place of business), or potentially the Central Division if the Defendant is domiciled outside the EU.
+For revocation proceedings or declarations of non-infringement, the cases are heard at the Central Division, or the division where existing infringement proceedings are pending, if applicable.
+The Registry is set up at the seat of the Court of Appeal.
+A training centre for judges is located in Budapest; the patent mediation and arbitration centre is located in Lisbon and Ljubljana.
+The UPC panels sit in a multinational composition and consist of both legally and technically qualified patent judges.
 The procedure is designed in a way that judgments at first instance can be expected within approximately one year of filing the action.
 Parties may be represented before the UPC by lawyers authorised to practise before national courts of the contracting member states, but also by European Patent Attorneys who have obtained the European Patent Litigation Certificate or another appropriate qualification.
 The patent attorneys of DCP will thus also be able to assist parties in these matters.

 According to Article 32 of the UPC Agreement, the UPC shall have exclusive competence in respect of: